-If you’re anything like me, you read Emily’s homemaking posts each week and are inspired — to eat healthier, plant a garden, cook more from scratch, or maybe just cook at all.
-I’ve been reading her posts for the last couple of years and have implemented a lot of her recipes into my family’s diet.
+If you’re anything like me, you are inspired this time of year — to eat healthier, plant a garden, cook more from scratch, or maybe just cook at all.
 Going from Mac & Cheese for dinner (or pizza delivery) to homemade quinoa patties isn’t a transition that happens overnight though, especially if you’ve never heard of quinoa before.

-Dietary changes can take some time to put into practice, even for Emily.
-As she shared in her post about cutting back on refined sugar, it has been a “journey.”
+Dietary changes can take some time to put into practice, what some might call a “journey.”
 I thought I’d share the small, easy changes I’ve made over the last few years to help my family eat healthier and cut back on sugar (especially high fructose corn syrup).
 Here’s a few simple ways we’ve cut back on sugar without really noticing:

 I feel good feeding my family things that have one ingredient.
 I made the switch to pure maple syrup a few years ago and will never go back.
 No added ingredients, no high fructose corn syrup, just pure maple syrup.
 Not only is it great on pancakes, it can be used in baking too.
 If you’re ready to stock up, Costco has one of the best prices around.